 I am a digital marketer for some very large brands (Mario runs the Digital Strategy practice at WDCW) and am the founder of IdeaMensch, where I’ve interviewed 450+ awesome people — ranging from folks like the founder of Craigslist, to a Penn State junior founding a nonprofit connecting homeless youth with shelter animals.
 And lots of amazing people in between.
 People like Seth Godin, Gary Vaynerchuk, Nancy Brinker, Steve Pressfield and Daniel Pink.

 Below I’ll share with you what I’ve learned about designing digital properties.
 And if you’re not a Fortune-anything marketer with a ginormous budget, please read on, because, well that’s not what good design is all about.

 Good design is more important than ever

-Since you’re a reader of Big Brand System, you recognize and appreciate the importance of design.
+Since you’re a reader of the articles on this website, you recognize and appreciate the importance of design.
 Why is good design so important?
 Look around.
 Everyone is starting something.
 There are millions of websites, blogs, apps and ideas out there — and good design is a necessary differentiator in not only catching our attention but in keeping it.